airbnb/rudolph/docs/deploy.md

 ### Registered Domain
 You will need a registered DNS domain name for Rudolph's API server.

-Purchasing a domain is very easy, simply use use AWS's Route 53 service to register a new domain.
+Purchasing a domain is very easy, simply use AWS's Route 53 service to register a new domain.
 The exact URL is rarely seen by end users of Santa-Rudolph, so we advise picking any random cheap one to start things up quickly.

 ---